Eat Well and Smile

 When Toronto ex-pats Rob Lewocz and Samara Melanson returned home from a life in New York City there were two things they missed.
 Dreesen's Donuts and the neighbourhood diner.
 Face with the reality that those two things were sparse to unavailable they decided to fill their particular void.
 In spring of 2011 they started second careers as restaurateurs and opened Uncle Betty's Diner.
 Named for Melanson's "Take charge, no guff" mother, Uncle Betty's is doing diner fare with it's own unique, gourmet twist.
 The menu is a blend of classics and nouveau diner foods featuring home made Twinkies, meatloaf, sloppy Joes and Toronto's first, Dreesen's Donuts.
 Hand made by their very own robot.

+On the outside there isn't much to talk about.
+It's a corner unit in a string of small mom and pop type shops on Toronto's famous Yonge St. The teal paint has it stand out from the rest of the Lawrence Park merchants.
 Inside there's 60 some odd seats, a dessert station, counter and, of course the donut robot.
 The walls are fairly spartan and seem to be just waiting for autographed head shots and framed magazine articles.
 It's what a venerable old place looks like when it first opens I suspect.

 In the kitchen they're doing stuff they way it should be done in a diner.
 In house.
 Practically everything is made on the premises and what isn't is top notch.
 Nathan's hot dogs, perhaps the best widely available dog around and Greg's premium, all natural ice cream are notable items.